 B.A.
-2005, Florida International university, Psychology; M.S.
-2006, Carlos Albizu University, General Psychology; Psy.D.
+2005, Florida International university, Psychology;M.S.
+2006, Carlos Albizu University, General Psychology;Psy.D.
 2011, Carlos Albizu University, Clinical Psychology.
-Assistant Professor malingering; deception; expert testimony; forensic testing.

 RESEARCH INTERESTS: Competency to: proceed to trial, to confess, to plead guilty, to waive the right to counsel, to refuse an insanity defense, to testify, to be sentenced and executed, and not guilty by reason of insanity;